anderskm/gputil/README.md

 ## Examples

 ### Occupy only 1 GPU in TensorFlow
-By default, TensorFlow will occupy all available GPUs when using a gpu as a device (e.g. `tf.device('\gpu:0')`).
-By setting the environment variable `CUDA_VISIBLE_DEVICES`, the GPUs can be hidden from TensorFlow via CUDA (See [CUDA_VISIBLE_DEVICES - Masking GPUs](http://acceleware.com/blog/cudavisibledevices-masking-gpus)).
+By default, [TensorFlow](https://www.tensorflow.org/)  will occupy all available GPUs when using a gpu as a device (e.g. `tf.device('\gpu:0')`).
+By setting the environment variable `CUDA_VISIBLE_DEVICES`, the user can mask which GPUs should be visible to TensorFlow via CUDA (See [CUDA_VISIBLE_DEVICES - Masking GPUs](http://acceleware.com/blog/cudavisibledevices-masking-gpus)).
 Using GPUstats.py, the CUDA_VISIBLE_DEVICES can be set programmatically based on the available GPUs.
-Below is a minimum working example of how to only occupy 1 GPU in TensorFlow using GPUstats.
+Below is a minimum working example of how to occupy only 1 GPU in TensorFlow using GPUstats.
 To run the code, copy it into a new python file (e.g. `demo_tensorflow_gpustats.py`) and run it (e.g. enter `python demo_tensorflow_gpustats.py` in a terminal).

 ```python